-Assessment Timing Responsibility Situational Analysis July 2022 - March 2023 VSA in coordination and with support from NRPB Capacity Needs Assessment August 2022 - January 2023 VSA in coordination and with support from NRPB Organizational and Financial Assessment July 2022 - December 2022 WB
+Assessment Timing Responsibility Situational Analysis July 2022 - August 2023 VSA in coordination and with support from NRPB Capacity Needs Assessment August 2022 - January 2023 VSA in coordination and with support from NRPB Organizational and Financial Assessment July 2022 - May 2023 WB

-Consequently, the upcoming Situational Analysis of the national mental health system, the Capacity Needs Assessment to be carried out by VSA, together with the organizational/financial review led by the Bank, are all geared to consult with stakeholders on access, availability and quality of mental health services and the provision and improvements thereof.
-Outcomes will provide the necessary inputs of stakeholders to not only further inform the proposed Project design, but also assist in the formulation of a business plan for the MHF.
+Consequently, the Situational Analysis of the national mental health system, the Capacity Needs Assessment to be carried out by VSA, together with the organizational/financial review led by the Bank, were all geared to consult with stakeholders on access, availability and quality of mental health services and the provision and improvements thereof.
+Outcomes provided the necessary inputs of stakeholders to not to inform the proposed Project design, but also assist in the formulation of a business plan for the MHF.